fun-xyz/funkit-core/README.md

 ### **Testing on Goerli**

 You can test FunKit on ethereum goerli testnet with the following configuration.
-We have a gas sponsor that will cover your gas cost for the first 200 operations so you don't have to worry anything about smart wallet prefund or setting up the gas sponsor by yourselves.
+We have a gas sponsor that will cover your gas cost for the first 200 operations so you don't have to worry anything about smart wallet prefund or setting up the gas sponsor by yourselves at the beginning.

 ```js
 await configureEnvironment({